jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * Thus, a total of three digits are required for this system's output

-* Fortunately, there is a simple solution to this problem
+* Fortunately, there is a simple way to deal with this
 * Use three displays and three bytes for an 8 bit integer

     * Map a single 8 bit integer to three 8 bit patterns, one for each of the three displays